m2osw/eventdispatcher/cppprocess/README.md

 The `process` class is used to run a command (`fork()` + `execve()`).
-The class is capable of handling the input and output/error streams via pipes allowing you to send data to the command and receive the output.
+The class is capable of handling the input and output/error streams via pipes and files allowing you to send data to the command and receive the output add errors.

 You can also pipe multiple processes one after the other using the `add_next_process()`.
-By default, this pipes each process to the next process.
-You can also add more than one next process in which case the list of processes all receive a copy of the output of the previous process.
+By default, this feature pipes each process to the next.
+You can also add more than one next process in which case the list of processes all receive a copy of the output of the previous process (i.e. a `tee` feature).

 ## Example

-To use the `procss` class you can use your own pipes, in which case you are responsible to reading and writing data from/to the process.
+To use the `process` class you can use your own pipes, in which case you are responsible for reading and writing data from/to the process.
 If you are not otherwise using the `ed::communicator`, you may also want to use the `process::wait()` command.
-In that case, you can let the `process` object create the necessary pipes internally.
+You can also let the `process` object create internal pipes if you want to send stdin and receive the replies in stdout and stderr.

     // create a process object
     //